polywrap/documentation-staging/2022-Q2-restructure/drafts/01-integrating-wrappers/01-setup-client.md

 ### Plugins

+Polywrap plugins are written in a Client’s native language.
+They offer a user experience similar to that of wrappers, but with different benefits.

 Plugins are declared and constructed in the Client config by providing an array of `PluginRegistration`.
 Each `PluginRegistration` contains the URI at which the plugin will be queried and a `PluginPackage`.

 ```typescript